 Natalie Rumsfort stopped at the entrance of the Blarney Stone, an Irish watering hole frequented by Chicago cops, located at the intersection of West 18th Street and South Bishop.
 The day had been excruciatingly hot for a Tuesday, with afternoon temperatures in Chicago peaking at 118 degrees.

+After graduating four years ago with a perfect 4.00 GPA from Northwestern’s Medill School of Journalism, the Chicago Sentinel hired her for city reporting.
+The Sentinel is one of the new newspapers that evolved from the national government’s requirement that all social media companies contribute to a Journalism Fund to reinvigorate the news businesses that lost advertising revenue to the Internet.
+The Sentinel, operating on subscriptions and the Journalism Fund, runs in the black and even publishes a print edition.
+Modern newspaper journalism works symbiotically with the local and national television media, and Rumsfort’s camera-friendly good looks make her a natural for on-air reporting.

+Natalie has a boyfriend, Rene Fournier, who is still working on his Ph.D. in English Literature at Northwestern.
+Rene wants to be a writer, so if Natalie succeeds in her dream of making it to a national network as a journalist or anchor, he can set up shop in any city she resides in.

-he can set up shop in any city she resides in At the Chicago Sun-Times, her city editor, Charles Randolf, had sent her out to gather stories about the effects of the heatwave, a now yearly phenomenon thanks to unchecked global warming.
-She had spent the day interviewing hapless elderly residents in the impoverished parts of the town, whose window air conditioners had failed due to the continual running at full blast.
-Still, in the back of her mind, she wanted to find out something about the cop-killing last week.
-The police department had effectively set up a news blackout, admitting that the fallen officer was DiOtis Williams, and two perps were in custody.
+Her city editor, Charles Randolf, had sent her out to gather stories about the effects of the heatwave, a yearly phenomenon thanks to unchecked global warming.
+She had spent the day interviewing hapless elderly residents in the impoverished parts of the town whose window air conditioners had failed due to the continual running at full blast.
+Still, in the back of her mind, she wanted to find out about the last week's cop-killing.
+The police department had effectively set up a news blackout, only admitting that the fallen officer was DiOtis Williams, and two perps were in custody.

 What's going on?
 Natalie thought.

-Today, she dressed casually, which puts interviewees more at ease.
-Her long ruby red hair, parted in the middle, back over her shoulders, tight blue jeans, and white T-shirt emphasized her voluptuous figure, something she regularly uses to entice information from susceptible men.
-Like most Chicago women, she eschewed wearing a bra during the hot summer months.
-Closing the entrance door behind her, Natalie breathed in the cool air, a welcome relief from sweating all day, pounding the streets.
+Today, she dressed casually, which put interviewees more at ease.
+Her long ruby red hair, parted in the middle, back over her shoulders, tight blue jeans, and white tank top emphasized her voluptuous figure, something she regularly uses to entice information from susceptible men.
+Like many Chicago women, she eschewed wearing a bra during the hot summer months.
+Closing the entrance door behind her, Natalie breathed in the cool air, a welcome relief from sweating all day and pounding the streets.
 The frigid air also pebbled her nipples, making their presence known in a bar filled with men.
 Natalie shrugged, thinking It’s time for some low-grade seduction.

-Passing the pool table, one of the cops, chalking his pool cue shouted, "All hands on deck!
+Passing the pool table, one of the cops, chalking his pool cue, shouted.
+"All hands on deck!
 The Fire Engine has arrived!
 Hey, Natalie, wanna play a game with us?"

 "I'll take a rain check, Larry.
 Anyhow, do you really want to lose again?"

-Natalie laughed as she moved to the back of the pub, stoping at a table having somebody she knows, in this case, Officer Denny Luton, from Precinct 12.
-He was seated with a policewoman and a civilian.
+Natalie laughed as she moved to the back of the pub, stoping at a table seating somebody she knew, in this case, Officer Denny Luton, from Precinct 12.
+He was sitting with a policewoman and a civilian.

-"Well, Natalie Rumsfort, the Sun-Times' best cub reporter, what brings you in here?"
+"Well, Natalie Rumsfort, the Sentinel's best cub reporter, what brings you here?"

 "The air conditioning, what else?"